Krimzo/Dawn/README.md

 enum Animal {
     dog
     cat = -6 // enums can store values
-    mouse    // but don't have to (value is set to nothing) }
+    mouse    // but don't have to (value is set to void) }
 Animal animal = Animal::cat
 int value = animal.value